 Submit the Distance Education Application

-Please note: If you are submitting a course for Distance Education "For online delivery in Emergency Context" only, please fill out the Word version of the Distance Education application and email it to Dana Nasser, Curriculum Chair and/or Jason Beardsley, Vice Curriculum Chair.
+Please note: If you are submitting a course for Distance Education "Approved for Online Delivery in Emergency Contexts Only” (“AODECO”), use the “DE for Emergencies only” proposal workflow in META, and submit the completed Word version of the Distance Education application as an attached file.
+You may also email the completed application to Dana Nasser, Curriculum Chair and Jason Beardsley, Curriculum Vice Chair.
 If you are submitting a course to be offered online or hybrid on an ongoing, non-emergency basis, please complete all steps below.

 Note: If the course has not been updated in the past two years, it must be updated at the time it comes through the Curriculum Committee for DE approvals